CVE-2025-14796: CWE-79 Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in ruhul080 My Album Gallery

 Technical Analysis

-The My Album Gallery plugin for WordPress, developed by ruhul080, suffers from a stored Cross-Site Scripting (XSS) vulnerability identified as CVE-2025-14796.
-This vulnerability arises from improper neutralization of input during web page generation (CWE-79), specifically due to insufficient sanitization and escaping of the 'attachment->title' attribute used for image titles.
-Authenticated users with Author-level access or higher can exploit this by injecting arbitrary JavaScript code into image titles.
-When any user, including administrators or visitors, accesses a page containing the injected image title, the malicious script executes in their browser context.
-This can lead to session hijacking, privilege escalation, or unauthorized actions within the WordPress site.
+The My Album Gallery plugin for WordPress suffers from a stored Cross-Site Scripting (XSS) vulnerability identified as CVE-2025-14796.
+This vulnerability is due to insufficient input sanitization and output escaping of the 'attachment->title' attribute, which is used to store image titles.
+Authenticated attackers with Author-level access or higher can inject arbitrary JavaScript code into image titles.
+Because the malicious script is stored persistently, it executes in the context of any user who views the affected page, including administrators or other privileged users.
+This can lead to theft of session cookies, defacement, or unauthorized actions performed on behalf of users.
 The vulnerability affects all versions up to and including 1.0.4 of the plugin.
-The CVSS v3.1 base score is 6.4, reflecting medium severity with network attack vector, low attack complexity, requiring privileges but no user interaction, and impacting confidentiality and integrity with a scope change.
-No patches or official fixes have been released as of the publication date (January 7, 2026), and no known exploits have been reported in the wild.
-The vulnerability is significant because WordPress is widely used across Europe, and plugins like My Album Gallery are common for managing media content.
-Attackers leveraging this vulnerability could compromise site integrity and user data, especially in multi-author environments.
+The CVSS v3.1 base score is 6.4, reflecting a medium severity with network attack vector, low attack complexity, requiring privileges but no user interaction, and impacting confidentiality and integrity with a scope change.
+No patches or official fixes are currently linked, and no known exploits have been reported in the wild.
+The vulnerability is categorized under CWE-79 (Improper Neutralization of Input During Web Page Generation).

 Potential Impact